LucientZ/YouTube-Frame-Ripper/README.md

 - ytdl-core

 ### <ins>How to use</ins>
+FFmpeg must be installed on your machine in order for this to work.
+The installation method varies between operating systems, so I recommend looking up a tutorial on how to do this before proceeding.
+Here is the download page for various binaries of FFmpeg: https://ffmpeg.org/download.html

 Before using, install the dependencies in the root directory.
 This can be done easily utilizing the following command in the terminal.

 ```shell